Vučko (mascot)

 Vučko (Serbo-Croatian Cyrillic: Вучко) is the Olympic mascot of the 1984 Winter Olympics in Sarajevo.
 It was created by the Slovenian painter Jože Trobec.
-The mascot is a wolf, an animal typically found in the forests of the Dinaric Alps region.
-Vučko was at the time the hero of a cartoon created by Nedeljko Dragić, published in several Yugoslavian newspapers.
-The wolf is a prominent figure in Yugoslavian fables: he embodies courage and strength and symbolises winter.
-Through his smiling, frightened or serious facial expressions, Vučko gave the wolf a rather friendly appearance and even helped to change the usually ferocious image of this animal.
+The mascot is a wolf, many of which live in the Dinaric Alps, where Sarajevo is located.
+Through his smiling, frightened or serious facial expressions, Vučko gave the wolf a friendly appearance, helping to transform the often fierce image which the animal previously enjoyed.

 The mascot was chosen through a contest entered by 836 participants.
 After an initial selection, six projects were chosen.
 The other proposals were a snowball, a mountain goat, a weasel, a lamb and a hedgehog.
 Readers of various newspapers and magazines could later vote for the final mascot.
+In the final poll, Vučko received more votes than all the other candidate mascots combined.